kbikeguy/mycodes/README.md

-These are a few of the programs i have been working on over the past few years.
-They are orgonized indo their specific languages.
+These are a few of the programs I have been working on over the past five years.
+They are orgonized into their specific languages.